Kenya Vaccination Requirements: Travel Health Guide

 If you are traveling from Kenya to another country, proof of yellow fever vaccination may be required for entry

-Mandatory Vaccines for Travel to Kenya
+Mandatory vaccines for travel to Kenya

 The yellow fever vaccine is one of the major health requirements that visitors are required to have in Kenya.
 Yellow fever is a viral infection that is spread by infected mosquitoes and may be very detrimental to human beings.